Boot process for a Mac with Apple silicon

 The chip executes code from the Boot ROM in the first step in the chain of trust. macOS secure boot on a Mac with Apple silicon verifies not only the operating system code itself, but also the security policies and even kexts (supported, though not recommended) configured by authorized users.

-To prevent replay of any previous LocalPolicy, LLB must look up a nonce from the Secure Enclave-attached Secure Storage Component.
+To help prevent replay of any previous LocalPolicy, LLB must look up a nonce from the Secure Enclave–attached Secure Storage Component.
 To do this, it uses the Secure Enclave Boot ROM and makes sure the nonce in the LocalPolicy matches the nonce in the Secure Storage Component.
-This prevents an old LocalPolicy—which could have been configured for lower security—from being reapplied to the system after security has been upgraded.
+This helps prevent an old LocalPolicy—which could have been configured for lower security—from being reapplied to the system after security has been upgraded.
 The result is that secure boot on a Mac with Apple silicon helps protect not only against rollback of operating system versions but also against security policy downgrades.